-Camp Take Hold dates: August 5-10
+Camp Take Hold 2017: June 24-30

-Camp Take Hold was developed by Brainy Camps in conjunction with the Department of Physical Medicine at Children’s National Medical Center.
+Camp Take Hold was developed by Brainy Camps in conjunction with the Department of Physical Medicine at Children’s National Health System.
 Parents can feel comfortable that their children are under the constant care of trained and experienced doctors, nurses and healthcare professionals.
 Headed by Dr. Sally Evans, MD, the campers work directly with physical and occupational therapists to improve the use of their extremities as they work and play with their peers.
 Through partially induced restraint, they are encouraged to use their involved side.
 Camp activities are utilized to reinforce the therapy.